-If you have a very small dataset, you might want to print the entire dataset (make sure it aligns all values for one variable in one column) and review it for obvious errors.
-However, this is rarely feasible for datasets from epidemiologic studies.

-- For continuous variables: - determine the number of valid observations and the number of missing values - check the maximum and minimum values (or the 5 smallest and 5 largest) to make sure they are reasonable (if they are not, find the error, correct it and repeat the process) - prepare a histogram of the data to get an idea of the distribution and see if it looks reasonable. - For categorical variables: - determine the number of valid observations and the number of missing values - obtain a frequency distribution to see if the counts in each category look reasonable (and to make sure there are no unexpected categories).
+- If you have a very small dataset, you might want to print the entire dataset (make sure it aligns all values for one variable in one column) and review it for obvious errors.
+However, this is rarely feasible for datasets from epidemiologic studies. - For continuous variables: - · determine the number of valid observations and the number of missing values - check the maximum and minimum values (or the 5 smallest and 5 largest) to make sure they are reasonable (if they are not, find the error, correct it and repeat the process) - prepare a histogram of the data to get an idea of the distribution and see if it looks reasonable. - For categorical variables: - determine the number of valid observations and the number of missing values - obtain a frequency distribution to see if the counts in each category look reasonable (and to make sure there are no unexpected categories).

-30.10 Data processing-outcome variable(s)
+30.10 DATA PROCESSING-OUTCOME VARIABLE(S)

-While you are going through the data verification process, you can also start processing your outcome variable(s).
+While you are going through the data verification process, you can also start the processing of your outcome variable.
 To do this you will need to review the stated goals of the study to determine the format(s) of the outcome variable(s) which best suits the goal(s) of the study.
-For example, you might have conducted a clinical trial of a new vaccine for the control of norovirus gastroenteritis in nursing homes and have recorded daily incidence of gastroenteritis for the duration of the study.
-From this single mortality variable, you could compute the mean daily incidence rate during outbreak periods, the cumulative mortality over the study, the peak incidence rate observed, whether or not the nursing home met some set of criteria for having an 'outbreak' of norovirus, or the length of time to the onset of an outbreak.
+For example, you might have conducted a clinical trial of a vaccine for the control of infectious salmon anemia (ISA) in farmed salmon, and have recorded daily mortalities from ISA for the duration of the study.
+From this single mortality variable, you could compute the mean daily mortality rate, the cumulative mortality over the study, the peak mortality observed, whether or not the sea cage in which the salmon were housed met some set of criteria for having an 'outbreak' of ISA, or the time interval from when the fish were transferred to salt water to the onset of an outbreak.
 Which you choose to analyse will depend on the goals of the study.
 Once you have identified the appropriate outcome variable(s), consider the following.

-• If the outcome is categorical, is the distribution of outcomes across categories acceptable?
-For example, you might have planned to carry out a multinomial regression

-- of a 3-category outcome, but if there are very few observations in 1 of the 3 categories, you might want to recode it to a 2-category variable. - If the outcome is continuous, does it have the characteristics necessary to support the analysis planned? - If linear regression is planned, is it distributed approximately normally?
+- If the outcome is categorical, is the distribution of outcomes across categories acceptable?
+For example, you might have planned to carry out a multinomial regression of a 3-category outcome, but if there are very few observations in one of the 3 categories, you might want recode it to a 2-category variable. - If the outcome is continuous, does it have the characteristics necessary to support the analysis planned? - If linear regression is planned, is it distributed approximately normally?
 If not, explore transformations which might normalise the distribution.
-Note It is the normality of the residuals which is ultimately important, but if the original variable is far from normal, and there are no strong predictors, it is unlikely that the residuals will be normally distributed. - If it is a rate (or count) and Poisson regression is planned, are the mean and variance of the distribution approximately equal?
+Note It is the normality of the residuals which is ultimately important, but if the original variable is far from normal, and there are no very strong predictors, it is unlikely that the residuals will be normally distributed.

+- If it is a rate (or count) and Poisson regression is planned, are the mean and variance of the distribution approximately equal?
 If not, consider negative binomial regression or alternative analytic approaches.
-(As above, the assumption of equality of the mean and variance applies to the residuals, but should be approximately true in the original data, unless there are one or more strong predictors, if this is to be the case.) - If it is time-to-event data, what proportion of the observations are censored?
+(As above, the assumption of equality of the mean and variance applies to the residuals, but should be approximately true in the original data, unless there are one or more very strong predictors, if this is to be the case.) - If it is time-to-event data, what proportion of the observations are censored?
 You might also want to generate a simple graph of the empirical hazard function to get an idea what shape it has.

-30.11 Data processing-predictor variables
+30.11 DATA PROCESSING-PREDICTOR VARIABLES